folkertvanheusden/kek/README.md

 KEK
-Kek might (I work occasionally on it so don't hold your breath) become a DEC PDP-11 (11/70) emulator capable of running UNIX-v5.
+Kek might become a DEC PDP-11 (11/70) emulator capable of running UNIX-v6.

 Run:
     make all